ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/2-PendulumW2.md

 The pendulum found its first practical timekeeping application with the invention of the pendulum clock by Christiaan Huygens in 1656.
 Huygens had been inspired by Galileo&rsquo;s observation that, for small angles of displacement, pendulums of the same length have the same period of oscillation.
 A type of inverted pendulum is still used in some models of metronome, a device that produces a steady, adjustable beat, which musicians use as a practice aid.

+# Data Collection

+## Measuring Length

 ::::::Exercise

 In this exercise you will measure the length of your pendulum in meters.
 This would be straightforward in lab, but since we don't have access to a lab it might be a bit more complicated.
 Below are some tips and ideas to help you accomplish this task.

-Figure 13 below shows a front view and a side view of your phone in the cradle.
+[Fi](#Fi-pendDiagram) below shows a front view and a side view of your phone in the cradle.
 In the front view, the long axis of the phone is coming in and out of the screen, in the side view it is running parallel to the screen.

 This distance you want to measure is from the pivot to the center of mass of the phone.
 This is depicted as $L$.